Early Riser (novel)

 Early Riser (2018) is a standalone alternate history satire novel of novelist Jasper Fforde.

-The novel is notable because Fforde never uses a gender descriptive pronoun for the protagonist Charlie Worthing, referring to Charlie variously as they/them, I/me, and as simply 'Charlie'.

 Plot

 The story takes place in an alternate version of the United Kingdom, where the Ice Age continues and most of the human population hibernates in winter.
 Returning early from hibernation may cause Dead in Sleep from neural collapse, but death during hibernation may also arise from a shortage of fats, low temperature, vermin predation, carbon dioxide build-up, calcitic migration and many other complications.
 Some people awake with only enough vestigial memory to walk and eat, and became known as "nightwalkers".

-As the novel opens, people’s survivability during hibernation has dramatically increased after the introduction of Morphenox, a drug produced by HiberTech, a large and powerful "vertically integrated" corporation.
+As the novel opens, people's survivability during hibernation has dramatically increased after the introduction of Morphenox, a drug produced by HiberTech, a large and powerful "vertically integrated" corporation.
 HiberTech also "takes care" of nightwalkers, "redeploying" those who are suitable for performing simple tasks and supervising "transplant potential" of others.

-There Winter Consul Service is responsible for the safety of dreaming people.
-The main protagonist, Charlie Worthing, is a novice and this is their first season as Winter Consul.
-One of the current issues for the Consul Service is an outbreak of viral dreams that is not treated seriously at first, but unexpectedly leads to serious trouble in which Charlie is personally embroiled.
+Their Winter Consul Service is responsible for the safety of dreaming people.
+The main protagonist, Charlie Worthing, is a novice within the service and the story begins as they prepare for their first season as a member of the Winter Consul.
+Over the course of the winter, the Consul Service discovers an outbreak of viral dreams that, while not believed to be a serious concern at first, inevitably builds into a widespread emergency that endangers every Sleeper.

-While Charlie's gender is ambiguous, an ID number/code given by Charlie when entering Hibertech ends with F (Worthing, C, BDA26355F) - the same as Mrs Tiffen (Tiffen, L, HAB21417F) and distinct from Jack Logan, whose ID ends with M.